Long Beach Unified School District: District awards

-LBUSD was the winner of the third-annual $1 million Broad Prize for Urban Education in 2017.
-The Broad Prize is the largest education prize in the country awarded to urban school districts.
+LBUSD was the 2003 winner of the $1 million Broad Prize for Urban Education.
+The Broad Prize was the largest education prize in the country awarded to urban school districts.
 In 2004, LBUSD received a second grant from the Broad Foundation for $1.14 million to continue their efforts to improve the organization of the district's schools using Baldrige strategies.
 In 2004, the Broad Foundation also awarded 55 Long Beach Unified School District seniors $500,000 in scholarships as Broad Prize Scholars.
 LBUSD has gone on to receive nominations for the award three more times and once prior to winning (2002, 2006, 2007, 2008).